 For more information, please use this contact form, or have a look at the following personal pages to contact a specific team member.

-Martin Aarøe Christensen joined the JRC in 2013 as Research Fellow at the Information Society Unit where he developed a CGE model for the analysis of the economic impact of public ICT R&D subsidies.
-In 2016 he moved to the REMO team.
-Prior to joining JRC, Martin worked as Senior Economist at the Danish Rational Economic Agent Model (DREAM), an independent research unit under the Danish Ministry of Finance.
-Martin has an MSc in Corporate and International Finance from Durham University and a MA in Economics and Public Administration from Roskilde University.
+Martin Christensen joined the JRC in 2013 as Research Fellow at the Information Society Unit where he developed a CGE model for the analysis of the economic impact of public ICT R&D subsidies.
+In 2016 he moved to the REMO team and became one of the RHOMOLO model developers.
+Prior to joining the JRC, Martin worked as Senior Economist at the Danish Rational Economic Agent Model (DREAM), an independent research unit under the Danish Ministry of Finance.
+Martin has a MSc in Corporate and International Finance from Durham University, and a MA in Economics and Public Administration from Roskilde University.
 His current work in the REMO team focusses on the modelling of labour market participation, welfare and the modelling of R&D and technological spill-overs.

 Giovanni Mandras joined the JRC in 2016.
-He graduated in Political Science at the University of Sassari, attended the MSc in Economic management and Policy-International Financial Markets at the Strathclyde Business School (UK) and holds a PhD in Economics from the University of Cagliari.
-Giovanni's research focuses mainly on economic impact analysis with a specific focus on regional economics and macroeconomic modelling.
-His current work in the REMO team regards the organization of the model data base, and Input Output modelling.
+He graduated in Political Science at the University of Sassari, obtained the MSc in Economic Management and Policy-International Financial Markets at the Strathclyde Business School (UK), and holds a PhD in Economics from the University of Cagliari.
+Giovanni's research focuses mainly on economic impact analysis with a specific focus on Regional Economics and Macroeconomic Modelling.
+His current work in the REMO team icludes carrying out analysis using Input-Output modelling and organising and keeping up-to-date the RHOMOLO model data base.

-Simone Salotti has a Phd and a MSc in Economics obtained at the University of Siena, Italy.
+Simone Salotti has a PhD and a MSc in Economics from the University of Siena, Italy.
 Prior to coming to the JRC, he worked at the University of Firenze (Italy), the National University of Ireland Galway (Ireland), and Oxford Brookes University (UK).
-He joined the JRC in 2014 in the Sustainable Production and Consumption unit, now called Circular Economy and Industrial Leadership, where he was responsible for the maintenance and development of the FIDELIO macro-econometric model.
-In 2018 he joined the REMO team.
-His research interests include applied macroeconomics, fiscal policy analysis, and regional economics, and he has authored and co-authored a number of scientific articles and reports dealing with these themes.
+He joined the JRC in 2014 in the Circular Economy and Industrial Leadership Unit, where he was responsible for the maintenance and development of the FIDELIO macro-econometric model.
+In 2018, Simone joined the REMO team where he uses RHOMOLO for policy assessment, as well as taking care of the communication aspect of the work carried out by the whole team (publications, web pages, newsletter, etc.).
+His research interests include Applied Macroeconomics, Fiscal Policy, and Regional Economics.

-The REMO team is part of the Territorial Development Unit of the Growth & Innovation Directorate in the Joint Research Centre (in short, JRC.B.3), located in Seville, Spain.
+The REMO team is part of the Knowledge for Finance, Innovation and Growth Unit of the Growth & Innovation Directorate in the Joint Research Centre (in short, JRC.B.7), located in Seville, Spain.